shirou/gostat/README.rst

 Options
 +++++++++++++

-- s: refresh time. default is 0 and not loop.
+- i: interval time. default is 0 and not loop.
 - o: output format ("ltsv", "csv", "whitespace", "mqtt", "http")

 If you choose mqtt or http, you need specify server url.